 Management Discussion and Analysis Report

-In the next 3 years Al Anwar plans to grow its asset base by raising its paid-up capital, enhancing the value of its investments and by deploying capital in new investments.
+In the next 3 years, Al Anwar plans to grow its asset base by raising its paid-up capital, enhancing the value of its investments, and by deploying capital in new investments.

 INVESTMENT STRATEGY: CLEAR, DIFFERENTIATED AND PROVEN

 Al Anwar is a significant minority shareholder in a number of private and publicly listed companies in Oman.
 Al Anwar follows a private equity model of investing and is an active investor.
-Al Anwar invest in companies with the intention of improving the business performance and enhancing the value of the company.
+Al Anwar invests in companies with the intention of improving the business performance and enhancing the value of the company.

-- Enhancing Corporate Governance and ensuring adequate systems and procedures.
+• Enhancing Corporate Governance and ensuring adequate systems and procedures.

-- Focusing on execution and operational excellence.
+• Focusing on execution and operational excellence.

 OMAN ECONOMY AND OUTLOOK: